Net Neutrality without hurting TELCOs and End users.©

 4.1.
 INTERNET also need to grow continuously without boundaries to meet the needs of the day of all from Rich to Poor across the country and its the ever growing demands in the Future.

-Unless there are enough access pipes and bandwidths are made available between the end users and the millions of Servers in the mighty net, entire system will become slower and slower.
+Unless there are enough access pipes and Bandwidths are made available between the end users and the millions of Servers in the mighty net, entire system will become slower and slower.
 Those who often complain of delays in getting connected and slow through put need to know that Internet work over a mesh of shared network of pure chance routing and throughput depends on availability of access paths with enough bandwidth in these pure chance alternate paths in every access points from the origination up to the destination.
-Any bottle neck in between anywhere will make the transport slow.
+Any bottle neck in between anywhere will clog the network and make the transport slow.
 A user contracted for 2 mbps data may not get same throughput when connected to a user having only 256 kbps connectivity.
-This is more true in case of real time applications and products.
+This is truer, in case of real time applications and products and low profile user end devices.
 Here comes the need of strictly adhering the fundamentals of Telephony as described in the early part of this discussion paper.

-As mentioned in Para 3. above, it is suicidal for TSPs to allow Over the top (OTT) service providers poach all sorts of Telephony related products and services and its revenue along with it using TELCO’s systems, Network and customer base.
+As mentioned in Para 3. above, it is suicidal for TSPs to allow Over the top (OTT) service providers poach all sorts of Telephony related products and services and its revenue along with it, using TELCO’s systems, Network and their Customer base.
 It was already discussed whether OTT players are legally subscribers of a PSTN/PLMN or not, and if not why not.